About Domain Methods

 What kinds of problems does Domain Methods usually get hired to solve?

 Most engagements start when reporting is not trusted, attribution is being challenged, revenue numbers do not match across teams, or a company has strong warehouse data but weak operational use of it.
-The work sits at the intersection of marketing analytics, RevOps, analytics engineering, and practical AI readiness.
+Increasingly, the first question is whether that same data is safe enough for AI, automation, or predictive GTM models.
+The work sits at the intersection of marketing analytics, product analytics, RevOps, analytics engineering, and practical AI readiness.

 Do you only work with SaaS companies?